jmonlong/manu-vggafannot/manuscript.md

 The current implementation is designed with short paths in mind, where the user wants to extract the full annotated paths in a region.
 It is convenient when working with short reads, gene annotations, and most genomic repeats, for example.
-Larger genomic regions can still be represented and manipulated.
-For example, chromosome bands, large assembled contigs, large segmental duplications could be relevant annotations to work with.
+Larger genomic regions, like chromosome bands, large assembled contigs, or large segmental duplications, can still be represented and manipulated, but might be less practical to work with.
 With the current implementation, the full annotated region will be extracted when querying an overlapping region.
 The extracted annotations are not clipped to the specified range which could be inconvenient to a user who zooming into a small region but would still like to know about the much larger annotated path traversing this subgraph.
 To address this use case, we plan to implement an extraction mode where output annotations are trimmed to keep only the queried subgraph.